 After I was released in 1979 for my third offense, I knew I never wanted to go back to prison.
 But I struggled through the 80’s whenever I suffered stress, and had to medicate myself far too often.
 Then in 1989 during my third divorce, my wife told me if I didn’t go to the VA Hospital and get help, she was going to ask the court to stop all visitation with our two girls.

 I had come home to visit and gotten into a fight, and she had watched me fight for the first time.
 It had frightened her to death, and she told me that my eyes changed colors and my rage was frightening, and she was sure something was very wrong inside my head.

-I was working in North Carolina at the time so I went to the hospital there when I got back.
+I was working in South Carolina at the time so I went to the hospital there when I got back.
 They discovered I was bipolar, so I began taking lithium and eventually received treatment.
 It was a long, hard road because I’d been sick for so long without treatment that my many bad behaviors were deeply ingrained, but I heal eventually.
 And though I can’t ever be considered normal in the truest sense of the word because I was helped too late in life, in the 2000’s I became a stable citizen who eventually ended up with a decent job, which I retired from at the age of 67 years old.

 Now you know why I have such a dark and ugly history; the big Ghost in the background has been revealed.

 1) I started writing in 1972 but regrettably stopped whenever life demanded my full attention, or my illness became overwhelming.